 He is the Principle Investigator on the AHRC funded D2ART project that is investigating how new affordable technologies can transform the practice of disabled artists.
 He is also actively involved and leading on several other projects focused around accessibility such as wearable technology for deaf audiences, creating digital art via eye gaze, and interactive kiosk accessibility for blind and partially sighted users.

 Chris previously worked on the £2.4m ERDF Digital Humanities Demonstrator project where he was involved in a wide range of collaborative projects with cultural organisations and SMEs.
-These projects included the design, development, and deployment of multi-touch tables and software for cultural organisations such as Birmingham Museums Trust, The Hive, Library of Birmingham, Ironbridge Gorge, and Sampad.
+Several of these projects included the design, development, and deployment of multi-touch tables and software for cultural organisations such as Birmingham Museums Trust, The Hive, Library of Birmingham, Ironbridge Gorge, and Sampad.

-More broadly, Chris has previously worked on an MoD funded project designing interactive visualisations for military anthropologists and an FP7 project (CASAM) developing a semi-autonomous video annotation system for journalists (involving multiple commercial and academic partners across Europe).
+More broadly, Chris has previously worked on an MoD (Ministry of Defence) funded project designing interactive visualisations for military anthropologists and an FP7 project (CASAM) developing a semi-autonomous video annotation system for journalists (involving multiple commercial and academic partners across Europe).